SAP-samples/data-warehouse-cloud-connectors/power-bi/README.md

 SPDX-License-Identifier: Apache-2.0
 SPDX-FileCopyrightText: 2022 SAP SE or an SAP affiliate company and sap-data-warehouse-cloud contributors
 --->

+## News 1.90

+### Support for Technical User
+The connector for Consumption APIs now supports service-to-service authentication through the **OAuth 2.0 `client_credentials` grant**.
+This enables a technical (non-interactive) user to connect without a browser-based sign-in.

+#### How to Use It in Power BI
+1. In the connector sign-in dialog, choose **Authentication Method → “OAuth Client Credentials.”**
+2. Enter the **Client ID** and **Client Secret** generated when you registered the app.
+3. Leave the existing **Access Token URL** in the system settings; no additional user details are required.

+#### Backward-Compatibility Notes
+- Existing connections that use the **Authorization Code** flow continue to work unchanged.
+- You can reuse the same system configuration (Access Token URL) if you switch to the new **Client Credentials** flow later.

 ## News 1.80

 **New connection type for generic OData URL**